 Fast Facts

 Founded: Diakon Lutheran Social Ministries was founded Jan.
 1, 2000, by the affiliation and later merger of Lutheran Services Northeast and Tressler Lutheran Services, both of which date to the 1800s.
 Diakon is a private, nonprofit charitable organization of the Evangelical Lutheran Church in America and is recognized by the Internal Revenue Service as a 501(c)(3) corporation.
 Its sister organization, Diakon Child, Family & Community Ministries, was created in 2014 to provide Diakon's wide range of services for children, youths, and families.
-The creation of sister organizations has allowed Diakon to have separate boards of directors concentrating on senior living services and programs for children, families, and communities.
+The creation of sister organizations had allowed Diakon to have separate boards of directors concentrating on senior living services and programs for children, families, and communities.

 Mission: In response to God’s love in Jesus Christ, Diakon will demonstrate God’s command to love the neighbor through acts of service.